 It depends on how much of the content is used, the context of the use, and the original work.
 A copyright attorney would need to review your proposed work and the original work to determine if the new work is protected by fair use.
 Nonprofits are not automatically exempt from copyright...Read more »

 I started writing freelance for a company that paid $50/article through paypal.
 However, I never signed any contract stating copyright laws or even a contract saying they would continue to pay me.
 It was all through email and phone calls.
-Because I didn't sign a contract, I'd like to reuse the...
+Because I didn't sign a contract, I'd like to...
 Read more »

 If you're the author of the book and have retained all intellectual property interests in the writing, that's okay.
 If someone else is the author and you don't have a license to reproduce and display the book for that purpose, that's not okay.